-This growth needed more infrastructure to accommodate the increase in people and there are 3 infrastructure projects currently underway to help service the area.
+This growth needed more infrastructure to accommodate the increase in people, and there are three infrastructure projects currently underway to help service the area.
 These include the North-West Rail line (with two stations in Norwest - one at Norwest Boulevarde/Brookhollow Avenue, the other at Old Windsor Road/Celebration Drive), the upgrade of the Windsor Road entry to Norwest and the M2 upgrade.

-The Business Park has a wide range of space available accommodating companies such as Woolworths, Resmed, BBraun, Inchcape (Subaru) and Capital Finance and also a plethora of small and medium businesses.
+The Business Park has a wide range of space available accommodating companies such as Woolworths, Resmed, BBraun, Inchcape (Subaru) and Capital Finance, and a plethora of small and medium businesses.
 It is also home to the Hills Private Hospital and Hospital for Specialist Surgery.
-The Hills Shire has the highest proportion of businesses between 3-4 people and this is reflected by the amount of quality office space available between 50–150m2.
+The Hills Shire has the highest proportion of businesses between three to four people and this is reflected by the amount of quality office space available between 50–150m2.

-In recognition of the key role the Norwest Business Park plays within the Hills Shire, the Hills Shire Council has located its council chambers within the business park.
+In recognition of the key role the Norwest Business Park plays within the Hills Shire, the Hills Shire Council has relocated its council chambers within the Business Park.